Empire: Atomic bomb and empire

 Originally drafted as a secret study for the Office of Strategic Services (the precursor of the CIA) in 1944 and published as a book three years later, The Struggle for the World... by James Burnham concludes: If either of the two Superpowers wins, the result would be a universal empire which in our case would also be a world empire.
 The historical stage for a world empire had already been set prior to and independently of the discovery of atomic weapons but these weapons make a world empire inevitable and imminent.
 "The atomic weapons ... will not permit the world to wait."
 Only a world empire can establish monopoly on atomic weapons and thus guarantee the survival of civilization.
 A world empire "is in fact the objective of the Third World War which, in its preliminary stages, has already began".
 The issue of a world empire "will be decided, and in our day.
 In the course of the decision, both of the present antagonists may, it is true, be destroyed, but one of them must be."

 The next year, world historian Crane Brinton similarly supposed that the bomb may in the hands of a very skillful and lucky nation prove to be the weapon that permits that nation to unify the world by imperial conquest, to do what Napoleon and Hitler failed to do.
 Combined with other "wonders of science," it would permit a quick and easy conquest of the world.
 In 1951, Hans Morgenthau concluded that the "best" outcome of World War III would be world empire:

 Expert on earlier civilizations, Toynbee, further developed the subject of World War III leading to world empire:

 The year this volume of A Study of History was published, US Secretary of State John Foster Dulles announced "a knock-out blow" as an official doctrine, a detailed Plan was elaborated and Fortune magazine mapped the design.
 Section VIII, "Atomic Armaments", of the famous National Security Council Report 68 (NSC 68), approved by President Harry Truman in 1951, uses the term "blow" 17 times, mostly preceded by such adjectives as "powerful", "overwhelming", or "crippling".
 Another term applied by the strategists was "Sunday punch".

+Having modeled the rise of the world empire on the cases of previous empires, Toynbee noted that, by contrast, the modern ultimate "blow" would be atomic.
+But he remains optimistic: No doubt, the modern world has far greater capacity to reconstruct than the earlier civilizations had.